ES8 findings, intermediate findings, etc confusion!

 Â

-I guess this option is still useful to have if all you want to do is some other adaptive response action (section 9), such as sending an email etc.
+This raises nothing, which is still a useful option to have if all you want to do is some other adaptive response action (section 9), such as sending an email etc. However, it is very confusing, as in this case most of section 2 and 3 is useless (except the security domain which impacts the internal name of the detection).

 Â